-Some of the special issues related to NYCERS are:
+Some of the special issues related to NYCERS include:

-- The data collection process differs substantially from the other Systems (as illustrated above); - OA collects data from several sources and prepares preliminary valuation files to give to NYCERS - o NYCERS receives OA preliminary files and processes the data in its database - o NYCERS sends valuation data back to OA after processing preliminary valuation files - The bankruptcy of the Off Track Betting Corp. and its on-going accrued (and on-going) contributions; and - Possible upgrade of the NYCERS System.
+- The data collection process differs substantially from the other Systems (as illustrated above); - OA collects data from several sources and prepares preliminary valuation files to give to NYCERS - o NYCERS receives OA preliminary files and processes the data in its database - NYCERS sends valuation data back to OA after processing preliminary valuation files - The bankruptcy of the Off Track Betting Corp. and its on-going accrued (and on-going) contributions; and - Second Engagement Update -- Upgrade of the NYCERS System scheduled for 2017.